ryandhasgit/Comedy/Headlines/Headlines_9E-25.md

 The harlem globetrotters are going extinct because of climate change

-Not a lot of globe trotting in this glo
+Not a lot of globe trotting in this globetrotters game